micahkepe/micahkepe.github.io/blog/content/neovim-setup/index.md

 {{ gif(sources=["demos/navigator.mp4"], width=80)}}

-Enables smooth navigation between Neovim windows and [Tmux](https://github.com/tmux/tmux/wiki) panes, making it feel like a unified experience.
-If you’re using Tmux and Neovim together,`vim-tmux-navigator` allows you to navigate between Tmux panes and Neovim splits using the same keybindings (like `<C-h>`,`<C-j>`, `<C-k>`, and `<C-l>`).
+Enables smooth navigation between Neovim windows and [tmux](https://github.com/tmux/tmux/wiki) panes, making it feel like a unified experience.
+If you’re using tmux and Neovim together,`vim-tmux-navigator` allows you to navigate between tmux panes and Neovim splits using the same keybindings (like `<C-h>`,`<C-j>`, `<C-k>`, and `<C-l>`).
 This makes my workflow more fluid as I don't have to think about whether I'm moving inside Neovim or across Tmux.
 Not to mention I find this bindings much less awkward than the default `<C-w>` Vim windown motions.

-The true value of this plugins comes when you are working in various Tmux panes running a combination of Neovim, a shell, and other tools.
+The true value of this plugins comes when you are working in various tmux panes running a combination of Neovim, a shell, and other tools.
 Without thinking I can navigate between these panes with ease.